LethalCompanyCommunity/ModdingWiki/docs/dev/advanced/networking/messaging.md

 For specific information on the available APIs, you can look at the [networking Programing APIs section](/dev/apis/overview#networking) of this wiki.

-## NGO's Custom Messages {#custom-messages}

-The hardest method of messaging between the host and clients is using NGO's Custom Messages.
-They do have their advantages, however.

-- They support vanilla compatibility as they do not have to register custom network objects, unlike RPCs.
-- They do not require the use of Eva's Unity Netcode Patcher.
-- You can also utilize Network Messages to send longer pieces of information as they have the `NetworkDelivery.ReliableFragmentedSequenced` option.

-For examples on usage, take a look at [NGO's Custom Messages docs](https://docs-multiplayer.unity3d.com/netcode/1.5.2/advanced-topics/message-system/custom-messages/#named-messages).
-Linked is the named messages heading/section, which is recommended over unnamed messages as using named messages is easier and will help against conflicting with other mods' messaging systems.

-This article will only go into the basic concepts necessary for usage, not the actual usage.

-### Serialization

-To transmit data, you have to manually use the `FastBufferReader` and `FastBufferWriter` to serialize the data you want to transmit.
-You can use the pre-built serialization types Unity provides; however, custom classes, structs, and records will likely need custom serialization.

-Custom serialization requires that you manually write extensions for `FastBufferReader` and `FastBufferWriter` to serialize the data in the class, struct, or record.

-For more information, you can [read this article](https://docs-multiplayer.unity3d.com/netcode/1.5.2/advanced-topics/custom-serialization/).

 ## NGO's Remote Procedure Calls (RPCs) {#rpcs}